deltachat/deltachat-pages/README.md

-In the various source text files that are used for generating the static https://delta.chat website we use [Semantic linefeeds](http://rhodesmill.org/brandon/2012/one-sentence-per-line/) to keep "diffs" for small changes.
+In the various source text files that are used for generating the static https://delta.chat website we use [Semantic linefeeds](http://rhodesmill.org/brandon/2012/one-sentence-per-line/) to keep "diffs" for changes small.
 The gist of it is that you put each "phrase" part of a sentence into a single line.